CedarCreek Estate Winery set to become largest organic wine producer in B.C. - Kelowna Capital News

 Whelan said there were of couple of reasons why the winery wanted to begin producing organic wine so quickly.

 “One reason is the quality.
-We feel by farming organically, we’re going to get a superior product,” said Whelan.
+We feel by farming organically, we’re going to get a superior product,” he said.

 “Another is for ethical reasons.
 Our goal is to leave the farmland in a better state than it was to begin with.”